actsasrob/aws-system-administration-resources/README.md

 cd aws-system-administration-resources
 ```

-3. Launch the virtual machine using vgrant
+3. Launch the virtual machine using vgrant:

 This will install the puppet agent, install all necessary standard puppet modules, install the custom myblog puppet module and manifest files, then run 'puppet apply' command to converge server.
 ```vagrant up example_5_8